- Government Digital Service

 - only use the evidence the supplier provides

-You can take context into account, eg if they did a good job in an easy situation or a bad job in a hard situation, but you can’t:
+You can take context into account, for example if they did a good job in an easy situation or a bad job in a hard situation, but you can’t:

 - take an average of the evaluation team’s scores